 Disaster is inevitable.
 It remains to be seen what the scope and resulting damage will be.
 It will likely be beyond the realm of our experience.

 People will die.
 And we’ll have to become accustomed to that.
 The chapter about sanitation concludes wwith a section on properly disposing of dead bodies.

-However, Rich says the greater threat is from those who are living and spreading germs or viruses.
+However, Rich said the greater threat is from those who are living and spreading germs or viruses.
 Thus, a detailed chapter on sanitation, which includes info about threats like diarrhea, cholera, influenza and other diseases.
-Naturally, you’ll find guidance on good hygiene practices.
+Naturally, you’ll find guidance there on good hygiene practices.